 So when Greyhound approached me about traveling somewhere with them from my home base near Cleveland, Ohio, Chicago was one of the first cities that came to mind.

 I'd been to Chicago a handful of times already, but my previous trips had been with friends and family members.
-This time around, I wanted it to be a couple's trip and invited Elliot to come along.
+This time around, I wanted it to be a couple's trip and invited my partner Elliot to come along.

 Getting to Chicago